menu

 Average Difference 15.64%

 When we look at Modern we see that the average difference is slightly less than that of Standard, but still higher than I would expect.
-In particular we see very large gaps in the most expensive format staples (Liliana of the Veil, Tarmogoyf, Ignoble Hierarch), although this trend is bucked by Snapcaster Mage.
+In particular we see very large gaps in the most expensive format staples (Liliana of the Veil, Tarmogoyf, Noble Hierarch), although this trend is bucked by Snapcaster Mage.

 Note that half of this list (12) is comprised of commons and uncommons, which tend to have a higher spread.
 On these cards, we see a much lower difference in buylist prices between Trader Tools and TCG Player.